rikkimax/twp-d/manuscript/content/variables/primitives.md

 | &&          | Logical and           |
 | \|\|          | Logical or              |

 The not operator is special in that it is only for usage on bool.
-It changes it from, true to false and vice versa.
+It changes it from, true to false and vice verse.
 You will never use it for assignment statements.
 And only on the variable in question.

 {pagebreak}
 Logical and, and or.
-Are special again to boolean expressions only.
-In that they combine two booleans together.
+Are special again to Boolean expressions only.
+In that they combine two Booleans together.

 ```D
 bool a = true && true; // true